-Megan Ming Francis is an Associate Professor in the Department of Political Science at the University of Washington.
+Megan Ming Francis (pictured right) is an Associate Professor in the Department of Political Science at the University of Washington.
 She specializes in the study of American politics, race, and the development of constitutional law.
 Francis received her M.A. and Ph.D. in Politics from Princeton University.
 She is the author of the multiple award winning book, Civil Rights and the Making of the Modern American State (2014).
 This book tells the story of how the early campaign against state sanctioned racial violence of the National Association for the Advancement of Colored People (NAACP) shaped the modern civil rights movement.
 She is currently at work on a book project that examines the impact of the criminal justice system on the political and economic of the South after the Civil War.

 Project Members and Fellows